eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 - (Experimental) Workspace Synchronization.
 The option enables the Endevor Workspace initialization that lets you create a synchronized Endevor workspace locally.

   **Note:** Experimental features might include undiscovered errors.
 Please, use this feature at your own discretion.

+- Ask for Processor Group.
+The option enables selection of a processor group when you perform Generate, Add, or Upload actions.
+A selected processor group overrides the previously chosen processor group.

+- Generate Subsystem.
+The option enables the extension to add the Generate all Elements feature.
+The option is disabled by default.
+Once enabled, the feature appears in the **Endevor Elements** view.
+You can then perform the Generate all Elements action against a susbystem node.

+- The editor auto save setting is disabled by default.

+  **Note**: Using the auto save feature with Explorer for Endevor might result in a bad user experience.

+  To change the setting, navigate to the VS Code Settings and look for **Files: Auto Save**.

 Access the Explorer for Endevor settings by clicking **Settings** > **Extensions** > **Explorer for Endevor**.